calliey1/Ansible_Satellite_6.4_beta_Install/README.md

 # Roles:
   common - used to setup all hosts / register with RHN
-  satellite - Install and configure Satellite 6.3.1
+  satellite - Install and configure Satellite 6.4 beta

 # Minimum System Requirements for roles:
   - common = RHEL7.x with 20GB drive